 This is Euler's equation.
 Note that both total and partial derivatives are used in equation (2.71).
-It is an equation in y(x).
+It is an equation for y(x).
 A solution to this equation (in essence, by integration) provides the necessary and sufficient conditions on y(x) that minimize the integral (2.70).

-In our case, by comparing equations (2.69) and (2.70), we have and, we will identify the points on an arbitrary curve by
+In our case, by comparing equations (2.69) and (2.70), we have and, the points on an arbitrary curve on the ellipsoid are identified by